AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Usage query operations/DescribeUserUsageDetailDataExportTask.md

 # DescribeUserUsageDetailDataExportTask

 Queries tasks that were used to export resource usage details of one or more accelerated domain names under your account.
-The resource usage information was collected at intervals of five minutes within a specific time range.
+The resource usage information was collected every five minutes within a specific time range.

-**Note:** This operation has been available starting from July 20, 2018.
-You can query data generated within the last 12 months.
+**Note:** This operation has been available since July 20, 2018.
+You can query information about resource usage collected within the last three months.

 The maximum number of times that each user can call this operation per second is 100.